Azure/Cloud-Native/website/blog-30daysofIA/2023-10-24/building-an-ai-powered-logo-variation-generator-with-azure-openai-and-aks-2.md

 To run our app on AKS, we need to create an AKS cluster, a group of [nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) hosting our containers.
 A node is a virtual machine that runs one or more containers.
 An AKS cluster also has a control plane that manages the nodes and orchestrates the containers.

-Replace `&lt;cluster-name&gt;` with a name for your cluster and `&lt;registry-name&gt;` with the name of your container registry:
+Replace `<cluster-name>` with a name for your cluster and `<registry-name>` with the name of your container registry:

 ```
-az aks create --resource-group dalleResourceGroup --name &lt;cluster-name&gt; --node-count 1 --generate-ssh-keys --attach-acr &lt;registry-name&gt;
+az aks create --resource-group dalleResourceGroup --name <cluster-name> --node-count 1 --generate-ssh-keys --attach-acr <registry-name>
 ```

 This command action creates an AKS cluster in the resource group named `dalleResourceGroup` with the following parameters: